 Innovations and trends in waste management

-Every year, more than 2.01 billion metric tons of municipal solid waste are produced, and with the most recent estimation from The World Bank – the amount of waste is set to increase by 70 percent to a tremendous amount of 3.40 billion metric tons by 2050.
+Every year, more than 2.01 billion metric tons of municipal solid waste is produced, and with the most recent estimation from The World Bank – the amount of waste is set to increase by 70 percent to a tremendous amount of 3.40 billion metric tons by 2050.

 Furthermore, we only recycle approximately 13.5 percent of today’s waste and 5.5 percent is composted.
 The World Bank estimates that approximately 40 percent of the waste generated worldwide is not managed properly and instead dumped or openly burned.